tdelavoux/Arise/docs/atom-components/shuffle.md

 # {{ $frontmatter.title }}

-Atom Shuffle provide a 💪 performant and 🧠 simple item's filter.
-Used by AtomDatatable, it remains efficient with large data corpus.
+Arise Shuffle provide a 💪 performant and 🧠 simple item's filter.
+Used by AriseDatatable, it remains efficient with large data corpus.

 ## Basic Usage

-You can instanciate quickly a shuffler giving it the input used and optionnaly a class (atomShuffleItem by default) used to identify items `new AtomShuffleInstance(htmlElement, classIdentifier)`
+You can instanciate quickly a shuffler giving it the input used and optionnaly a class (ariseShuffleItem by default) used to identify items `new AriseShuffleInstance(htmlElement, classIdentifier)`

 <PreviewAndCopyCode>